bogomirov/glx-dock-dust-theme/README.md

 #Further reading

-For information about the concept behind this project and how to easily modify and share it online, please review the [Bluebird theme for Glx-Dock](https://github.com/bogomirov/glx-dock-bluebird-theme).
+For information about the concept behind this project and how to easily modify and share it online, please review the similar [Bluebird theme for Glx-Dock](https://github.com/bogomirov/glx-dock-bluebird-theme).

 #Credits

-This theme utilizes code and/or artwork from the following sources:
+This project utilizes code and/or artwork from the following sources:

 * The Glx-Dock project: http://glx-dock.org/